These teen party games are off. the. hook! Pick a few to create an engaging and memorable party teenager guests will be talking about for months.

 3. Double-Sided Burrito Blanket

-I think teens would find this pretty cool – especially teenager boys!
+I think teens would find this pretty cool – especially teenage boys!

 4. Full-Sized Candy Bars